DATDA/datda.github.io/about.md

 ## Where can I learn more?
 * We meet Thursdays @ 7pm in EN4066.
 All are welcome.
 Bring a laptop for optimal engagement.
-* We also post stuff on our Github.
+* We also post stuff on our [Github](https://github.com/DATDA).
-* We also have a chat currently hosted under the "Discord" tab at the top of the page.
+* We also have a Discord chat listed under the "Contact Us" tab.
-* We even have an IRC that someone is usually on (#DATDA on freenode)
 * Are you an RSO?
 * Yes.
 [UWConnect Site](https://uwyo.campuslabs.com/engage/organization/datda)